WiFi & Networks

 Installation

-All installation is carried out by Airwave’s own engineers, planned around your operational schedule — phasing works to avoid disruption to guests and staff, overnight shifts, room-by-room sequencing, or whatever the property requires.
+All installation is carried out by airwave connect’s own engineers, planned around your operational schedule — phasing works to avoid disruption to guests, customers, and staff, overnight shifts, room-by-room sequencing, or whatever the property requires.

 No subcontractors.
 No strangers on site.
 The people who designed your network install it.